bigfix/bfdocker/besclient/RHEL7/README.md

 The container uses a script to start the bes agent so that the container does not stop if bes agent is stopped or restarted.

-ockerfile
+##Dockerfile

 The build will download the bigfix agent package from https://support.bigfix.com.

-1. Edit Dockerfile and change ENV ROOT_SERVER to be your IEM server.
+##Usage

-2. Check that ENV AGENT_DOWNLOAD_URL points to a version of the agent that is compatible with your IEM instance
+1. Check that ENV AGENT_DOWNLOAD_URL in the `Dockerfile` points to a version of the agent that is compatible with your IEM instance.
+If it's not, then change it to a compatible version.

+2. Build the image.

-Run container in daemon mode, the agent will start, download the masthead and register with the root server.
+3. Run container in daemon mode, passing in the `ROOT_SERVER` environment variable set to name and port of the root server.
+The agent will start, download the masthead and register with the root server.
 You should see it appear in the console as a computer.
 For example:

 ```
 docker run -d bfdocker/rhel7 \
-    --hostname="no1.rhel7.mybbigfix.com"
+    -e "ROOT_SERVER=eval.mybigfix.com:52311" \
+    --hostname="no1.rhel7.mybigfix.com"
 ```

 If a besserver is running in a container on the same host use the `--link` option using the name of the besserver container.

 ```
-docker run -d --link=eval.mybigfix.com bfdocker/rhel7
+docker run -d -e "ROOT_SERVER=eval.mybigfix.com:52311" \
+    --link=eval.mybigfix.com bfdocker/rhel7
 ```